dmak/jaxb-xew-plugin/README.md

 #### maven-jaxb2-plugin

 Note: `maven-jaxb2-plugin` prior to v0.8.0 was compiled against JAXB XJC API which _is not compatible with this plugin_.
-Version 0.8.1 is guaranteed to work, versions [0.8.2…0.12.1] should also work.
+Versions [0.8.1…0.12.1] should work fine.
 ```xml
 <plugin>
 	<groupId>org.jvnet.jaxb2.maven2</groupId>